amazeianproxy/Semester3_AI_Golden_Trash/README.md

 GOLDEN TRASH

 This is an AI powered dumpster that uses trash classification for inferencing with a YOLOv5 model and an embedded system with EPS32.
+This is a project created for BINUS University's Computer Science major, 3rd Semester, for the Artificial Intelligence course.

 Guide to setup your own device:
 1. Get building your own chamber !!!